mirzaghalib4726/JOB_PLACEMENT_PORTAL/README.md

 1. The platform would allow recruiters to post a job opening along with its description and other details.
 2. The system would require the following functionalities to work optimally:
-   • A registration window where a person can join the network
+3. A registration window where a person can join the network
-   • An option of responding to posts so people can share their opinion through comments or other methods (such as ‘Likes’)
-   • An option to post images
-   • The admin would be responsible for allowing a person to start an account on the platform.
-   • A chatting system so one user can talk with another.
+4. A chatting system so one user can talk with another.